-Identifying the parties in the Support Application
+Identifying the parties in the Support Variation Application

 Fill in your full name and that of the Respondent (the person responding to this application).
 Write the province or territory in which you reside.
-If you reside in a designated jurisdiction, write the state and country in which you reside.
+If you reside in a designated jurisdiction, write the State and Country in which you reside.
 A designated jurisdiction is defined as a jurisdiction outside of Canada that has a reciprocal arrangement with a Canadian province or territory concerning the establishment, variation or recognition of support orders.
-The list of designated jurisdictions is set out in the regulation under the provincial ISO legislation in the province or territory where the Respondent resides.
+The list of designated jurisdictions is set out in the regulation under the provincial/territorial ISO legislation in the province or territory where the respondent resides.

-You need to confirm that the Respondent resides in Canada and that you were divorced in Canada.
-Form A.3 can be used only if the respondent resides in Canada.
+You need to confirm that the Respondent resides in Canada, that you were divorce in Canada and a support order was made under the Divorce Act.
+Form A.4 can be used only if the respondent resides in Canada.

-If you were granted a divorce in another Country, you cannot use Form A.3.
+If you were granted a divorce in another Country, you cannot use Form A.4.
 You may wish to speak with a lawyer for advice about what is best in your circumstances.